VinceCaetano/Hub_Joystick/README.md

 ## Contact

-For issues, suggestions, or contributions, please leave your suggetins at the issues tab.
+For issues, suggestions, or contributions, please leave your suggetions at the issues tab.

 ## License